StarEngineer89/ci_tournament_bracket-generator/README.md

 ## Setup

-Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.
+Rename `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.

+or

+Set the baseURL in app/Config/App.php file and any database settings in app/Config/Database.php file.

 ## Server Requirements